What Do Seventh-day Adventists Believe About Baptism?

 Like many Protestant Christians worldwide and throughout history, the Seventh-day Adventist Church believes in baptism, a ceremony in which individuals go under water to publicly demonstrate dying to an old life and beginning a new life in Christ.
 We baptize people by immersion, as taught and exemplified in the Bible.

-This post will walk you through what the Bible teaches about baptism, and how Adventists practice it today.
+This page will walk you through what the Bible teaches about baptism and how Adventists practice it today.
 You’ll learn:

-Thus we acknowledge Christ as Lord and Saviour, become His people, and are received as members by His church.
+Thus we acknowledge Christ as Lord and Savior, become His people, and are received as members by His church.

 Baptism is a symbol of our union with Christ, the forgiveness of our sins, and our reception of the Holy Spirit.